RepublicOfDavid/k8-deployment-template/README.md

 # k8-deployment-template

-Example template of a Azure Devops cluster deployment.
+Basic example template of an Azure Devops cluster deployment using the default namespace and an environment named 'dev'.